1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Read descriptions of common issues related to parking in Portland's meter districts that may lead to citations.

-Parking meter rates, days, hours of operation in Portland's parking meter districts: Downtown, Lloyd, Marquam Hill and Central Eastside.
+Parking meter rates, days, hours of operation in Portland's parking meter districts: Downtown, Lloyd, Marquam Hill, Central Eastside, and Northwest.

 Please call 503-278-5410 and provide a description of the broken parking meter or broken electronic paystation and your location.